ocaml/v2.ocaml.org/site/learn/faq.md

   | Red -> "red"
 ```

-#### How to share a label between two different record types?
+#### How to share a field between two different record types?

-When you define two types sharing a label name, the last defined type
+When you define two types sharing a field name, the last defined type
-hides the labels of the first type.
+hides the field of the first type.
 For instance:

 ```ocamltop
 type point_3d = {x : float; y : float; z : float};;